Databricks Unity

 4. Create the Foreign Catalog

-Finally, create the foreign catalog itself to mount the Glue database.
+Create the foreign catalog to mount the Glue database.
+When creating the catalog:

 Instructions: Follow the Databricks Guide: Create a foreign catalog.